Everything you need to know as a first-time student.

 QUT offers an pathway for international students who want to study a Master of Information Technology.
 The Graduate Certificate in Communication for Information Technology (IN17) is designed to help students acquire postgraduate level knowledge and skill in a specialist information technology discipline, while developing competency in English language and academic literacy.
 Upon successful completion of IN17, students are eligible for one semester of advanced standing towards the Master of Information Technology (see course description for details).

-The masters courses provide a pathway to follow on with a research degree (research masters, professional doctorate or PhD).
+The masters courses provide a pathway to follow on with a research degree (Master of Philosophy, professional doctorate or PhD).
 Students who successfully complete IFN600 Research Based Practice and a 48 credit point research project, are encouraged to apply for enrolment in a doctoral program.
 IN20 provides direct pathways for entry to a PhD program as well as to the Faculty's professional doctorate, Doctor of Information Technology.

 Download course structures and unit outlines for Master of Information Technology